Sunday, 16 July 2017

 Google+

-Great for articles and short posts.
-For authors Its SEO value alone makes it a must-use tool.
+Google+ was discontinued in 2019.
+It was great for articles and short posts.
+For authors, its SEO value alone made it a must-use tool.
 It had 418 active million users as of December 2015.
-Blogs using Blogspot will be added to Google+ accounts and it's a great place to announce Google Play books.
+Blogs using Blogspot were added to Google+ accounts and it was a great place to announce Google Play books.

 YouTube